vlaurenzano/phawk/README.md

 `
-echo 'This is a line' | phawk 'echo $line' #displays This is a line' `
+echo 'This is a line' | phawk 'echo $line' #displays 'This is a line' `

 3) $v0       -- Also the current line